 Some bike tires have a code like M/C 62 H, after the main ture code.
 MC stands for motorcycle, and 62 is the load rating index or the load-bearing capacity the tire can handle at full inflated.
 H is the speed classification of the tire, with an H-rated tire being safe at sustained speeds of up to 130 mph.

 Now you exactly know what do the numbers on a tire means.
 You can easily figure out your vehicle’s tire specifications.
-Moreover, it will become easy for you to explain when getting your tire replaced.
+Moreover, it will become easy for you to explain when getting your tire replaced or any Repairs.

 We hope this article was helpful & informative.
 Leave your valuable thoughts & suggestions in the comments!